-Maven is a versatile artifact repository that extends beyond traditional Java packages like JARs and WARs to provide the ability to host generic ZIP archives.
-In this blog post we'll take a look at how generic archives can be published to Maven repository, and how they can then be consumed in an Octopus project.
+Maven is a versatile artifact repository that extends beyond traditional Java packages, like JARs and WARs, to provide the ability to host generic ZIP archives.
+In this blog post, we’ll take a look at how generic archives can be published to a Maven repository, and how they can then be consumed in an Octopus project.

 The first step is to configure the Maven repository in the

 ~/.m2/settings.xml file.
 This file contains settings such as the Maven repository credentials.

 The example below defines the default credentials for a Nexus Maven repository:

 <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://maven.apache.org/SETTINGS/1.0.0 https://maven.apache.org/xsd/settings-1.0.0.xsd"> <servers> <server> <id>Nexus</id> <username>admin</username> <password>admin123</password> </server> </servers> </settings>

 Next, we need to create the package that will be uploaded.
 In this example, we’ll create a standard ZIP archive called

 package.zip holding the file